Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Problem Statement

 In the following, the closed-loop system implemented with ETMs is called \emph{uniformly ISS}, or just ISS for short, w.r.t. a given (non-empty and closed) set $\mathcal{A}$, if it is uniformly ISS over all impulsive times generated by the periodic event-triggering mechanisms.
 It should be noted that the impulsive times generated by the periodic event-triggering mechanisms have no accumulation point (i.e. Zeno phenomenon is avoided) since the inter-execution times are lower bounded by the sampling period.

-The PETC design problems that will be investigated in this paper are the following:\\ \emph{1.
-Given the setup in Fig. \ref{figstate} (b) where the full-state information is available, design the sampling period $h$ and the triggering function $\Gamma_x(x,e)$ such that the closed-loop system is ISS;\\ 2.
-Given the setup in Fig. \ref{figoutput} (b) where the output information is available, design the sampling period $h$ and the triggering functions $\Gamma_y(y,y_e),\Gamma_u(\hat x,x_e)$ such that the closed-loop system is ISS.}
+The PETC design problems that will be investigated in this paper are the following: {\emph{1).
+Given the configuration in Fig.\ref{figstate} (a), design the sampling period $h$ and the triggering function $\Gamma_x(x,e)$ such that the closed-loop system is ISS w.r.t. $w$; 2).
+Given the configuration in Fig.\ref{figstate} (b), design the sampling period $h$ and the triggering functions $\Gamma_y(y,y_e)$, $\Gamma_u(\hat x,x_e)$ such that the closed-loop system is ISS w.r.t. $w$; 3) For incrementally quadratic systems, find LMI conditions to determine the sampling period and triggering functions for the configurations in Fig.\ref{figstate}.}}

-In Section \ref{sec:general}, problem 1 and problem 2 will be studied for the plant being a general nonlinear system.
-In Section \ref{sec:dQC}, problem 1 and problem 2 will be studied for the plant being an incrementally quadratic nonlinear system, for which constructive ways based on convex programs to determine the sampling period and the triggering functions will be provided.